Mattie Franklin: MC2

+An alternate version of Mattie Franklin appears in MC2.
 Spider-Man pursued Norman Osborn sooner than he did in the main continuity, and therefore, interfering The Gathering of Five ceremony.
 Mattie fled with the artifacts needed, and later gained the gift of power.

 Spider-Verse

-A version of Mattie from an alternate universe makes a brief cameo in the Spider-Verse storyline as part of the Spider-Army.
+An alternate version of Mattie Franklin makes a cameo appearance in Spider-Verse as a member of the Spider-Army.